What's in Microsoft.VisualBasic for C# Developers: Part 3 - Financial

-This is a class with 13 static method who all return a Double, and if financial code wasn’t complex to begin with the method names are as cryptic as you can get.
-I’ve broken them into three groups: cash flow, general, depreciation and annuity based.
+This is a class with 13 static methods, all returning a Double.
+And if financial code wasn’t complex enough, the method names are as cryptic as you can get.
+I’ve broken them into three groups: cash flow, general, depreciation, and annuity-based.

 Cash Flow